 In the case of papers concerning experimental studies the following order should be kept: the aim of the work, experimental part (description of materials, processes and testing methods), results and their discussion, conclusions, and reference index.

 Abstracts in both Polish and English (up to 500 characters) shall include basic information concerning the content of the paper.

 Units and symbols

 In the paper there shall be used SI units.
 Polymer names should be substituted with international letter symbols, explained after the first usage.

 Tables, marked with consecutive numerals, shall be placed at the end of the paper.
 They should have captions in the language of the paper (in case of papers in Polish there should be also enclosed English captions).

 Mathematical equations (prepared using MS Word equation editor) marked with consecutive Arabic numerals, shall be placed in the text, each in a new line.
 Symbols used in equations should have the same size and style as the surrounding text.

 Chemical formulas and equations

 Chemical formulas and equations shall be marked with consecutive Latin letters (e.g. Scheme A).
-They shall be written with ChemWin program, Times New Roman font, 9 pt, in sub/superscripts 7 pt, bonds 2 mm long).
+They shall be written with ChemWin program or ISIS Draw, Times New Roman font, 9 pt, in sub/superscripts 7 pt, bonds 2 mm long).

 If the equation breadth exceeds the column breadth (8.8 cm) it shall be broken into separate lines at the arrow or plus character and equations impossible to break shall be drawn through both columns (max.
 18.2 cm).
 Line spacing shall be 4 mm.